Aridhia-Open-Source/PHEMS_federated_node/DEPLOYMENT.md

 helm search repo federated-node --devel --versions
 ```

-Now you should be all set to pull the chart from gitLab.
+Now you should be all set to pull the chart from GitHub.

 ### Pre-existing Secrets (optional)
 In order to not store credentials in plain text within the `values.yaml` file, there is an option to pre-populate secrets in a safe matter.